hzi-bifo/seq2geno/README.md

 - <a name="gui"></a>GUI

 Use the tool `seq2geno_gui` to read, edit, or save the arguments in a yaml file.
 Once the arguments are ready, the analyses can be launched with this interface; for large-scale researches, however, generating the yaml file and launching the analyses with the command line method (described below) might be more convenient, as having processes running in background should be more convenient.
+To learn more, please read the the manual in the main/ folder.

 - <a name="commandline"></a>command line